i-am-bee/acp/python/docs/client.md

 ### Setting up a client

-To set up a simple client, simply provide a URL:
+To set up a simple client, simply provide an URL:

 ```py
 async with Client(base_url="http://localhost:8000") as client:
   ...
 ```

-To use advanced http configuration, provide `httpx` async client:
+To use advanced HTTP configuration, provide `httpx` async client:

 ```py
 async with Client(